History of the Philippines: Spanish settlement during the 16th and 17th centuries

-Around 1608 William Adams, an English navigator contacted the interim governor of the Philippines, Rodrigo de Vivero y Velasco on behalf of Tokugawa Ieyasu, who wished to establish direct trade contacts with New Spain.
+Around 1608 William Adams, an English navigator, contacted the interim governor of the Philippines, Rodrigo de Vivero y Velasco, on behalf of Tokugawa Ieyasu, who wished to establish direct trade contacts with New Spain.
 Friendly letters were exchanged, officially starting relations between Japan and New Spain.
 From 1565 to 1821, the Philippines was governed as a territory of the Viceroyalty of New Spain from Mexico, via the Royal Audiencia of Manila, and administered directly from Spain from 1821 after the Mexican revolution, until 1898.

 The Manila galleons, were constructed in Bicol and Cavite.
 The Manila galleons were accompanied with a large naval escort as it traveled to and from Manila and Acapulco.
 The galleons sailed once or twice a year, between the 16th and 19th centuries.
 The Manila Galleons brought with them goods, settlers and military reinforcements destined for the Philippines, from Latin America.
 The reverse voyage also brought Asian commercial products and immigrants to the western side of the Americas.
-Legally, the Manila Galleons were only allowed to trade between Mexico and the Philippines, however illegal trade, commerce, and inter-migration, were happening in secret between the Philippines and other would be nations in the Spanish Americas due to the tremendous demand and profitability of Asian products in Latin America and this clandestine defiance of Spanish colonial decrees forbidding trade, continued all throughout the term of the Manila Galleons.
+Legally, the Manila Galleons were only allowed to trade between Mexico and the Philippines; however, illegal trade, commerce, and inter-migration, were happening in secret between the Philippines and other would-be nations in the Spanish Americas due to the tremendous demand and profitability of Asian products in Latin America and this clandestine defiance of Spanish colonial decrees forbidding trade, continued all throughout the term of the Manila Galleons.

 The Spanish military fought off various indigenous revolts and several external challenges, especially from the British, Dutch, and Portuguese and Chinese pirates.
-Roman Catholic missionaries converted most of the lowland inhabitants to Christianity and founded schools, universities, and hospitals.
+Christian missionaries converted most of the lowland inhabitants to Christianity and founded schools, universities, and hospitals.
 In 1863 a Spanish decree introduced education, establishing public schooling in Spanish.

 In 1646, a series of five naval actions known as the Battles of La Naval de Manila was fought between the forces of Spain and the Dutch Republic, as part of the Eighty Years' War.
 Although the Spanish forces consisted of just two Manila galleons and a galley with crews composed mainly of Filipino volunteers, against three separate Dutch squadrons, totaling eighteen ships, the Dutch squadrons were severely defeated in all fronts by the Spanish-Filipino forces, forcing the Dutch to abandon their plans for an invasion of the Philippines.